 The price of SMCs is determined by market forces such as supply and demand.

-You may apply for SMCs if you’re the responsible emitter of a facility that has a standard baseline and either its:
+A responsible emitter may apply for SMCs for a facility that has a standard baseline, and its emissions are below either its:

-If your facility's emissions are below the safeguard threshold, you may also be eligible for SMCs.
+If a facility's emissions are below the safeguard threshold, a responsible emitter may also be eligible for SMCs.

-We won't issue SMCs if your facility has a borrowing adjustment determination in the relevant financial year.
+We won't issue SMCs for a facility that has a borrowing adjustment determination in the relevant financial year.

 Applying for SMCs

-You should apply for SMCs as soon as possible after submitting the facility’s emissions and energy report for that financial year.
+Responsible emitters should apply for SMCs as soon as possible after submitting the relevant emissions and energy report for that financial year.
 We will issue SMCs in late January following the relevant reporting period.

-You must have an Australian National Registry of Emissions Unit (ANREU) account to receive SMCs.
-SMCs will be issued into ANREU accounts in the new Unit and Certificate Registry.
+A responsible emitter must have an Australian National Registry of Emissions Unit (ANREU) account to be issued SMCs.
+The SMCs will be issued and managed in ANREU accounts in the new Unit and Certificate Registry.

 Find out more in our SMC issuance and carbon unit surrender guideline.